metal3d/idok/README.md

 ### Easy install

-Linux users can use the auto-install:
+Linux, FreeBSD and OSX users can use the auto-install in a terminal:

 	bash <(wget https://goo.gl/imm9jP -qO -)